angelalonso/go_ruby/README.md

 # go_ruby
-go game in ruby, using ncurses
+A try at go game in ruby, using ncurses

+Abandoned project, now trying in PHP for learning pourposes.
+See https://github.com/angelalonso/go_php